Carnegie Libraries of Iowa

 Unfortunately the unusual mansard roof had to be removed after structural damage to the Jefferson County Library occurred in the 1930s.
 Reconstruction began in 1948 and 1954, and it was replaced in 1996.
 Today it serves as a museum.

-(L) This is my only Curt Teich postcard with an entire back, dating it to pre-1907.
+(L) This is one of my only Curt Teich postcards with an entire back, dating it to pre-1907.
 Teich must have been just learning the trade, as this card is badly tinted.

 (R) By 1921, the image quality was much better.

 Built 1901; replaced 2000 and now privately owned.
 Sold in early 2008 for renovation into apartments.

 Built from a 1914 Carnegie grant, this small library was demolished in the late 1970s for a much larger facility.

 The photo postcard may have been an L.L.
 Cook product.
 It is in poor shape, and was mailed in 1922.

 (L) Message on the L.L.
 Cook card, mailed 1966: